 Mission: To build meaningful software solutions for critical biomedical and business challenges worldwide by providing uncompromising quality and affordability.

-I worked at SemanticBits full-time (More than 3 years)
+I have been working at SemanticBits full-time (More than 8 years)

 Advice to Management

 Keep stepping up the marketing and diversify the contracts portfolio.